omeersari/Django/readme.md

 # About Project

-With Sorupunk it is aimed for students to have an online access with computers or mobile phones to all pusblisher's question books instead of buying them.
+With Sorupunk it is aimed for students to have an online access with computers or mobile phones to all pusblisher's question books instead of buying them from stores.

 ## Used Django features in this project: